Peter Dinklage asks fans to join him in making kind choices by not hurting animals or asking others to hurt animals for them.

 in, and sufficient space for foraging and exploration.

-the USDA allows people to keep bears in concrete pits and to force them to
+the USDA allows people to keep bears in concrete pits and to force bears to

 depend on dog food and scraps of bread tossed into their cages, denying them